14–18 Jul 2025

 • Feedback via supernovae, cosmic rays and radiation

-• Impact of cosmological evironment on feedback processes
+• Impact of cosmological environment on feedback processes

 Previous Thinkshop on “The role of feedback in galaxy formation”